Aniket213/Travelling-Plaza/README.md

 <h2>Project Description</h2>
 <p>Now a days it is very difficult for people to choose a trip for them according to their requirements as there are a lot of travelling places in the world.
 I made a single page React application of travelling website which provide users a Clean and Modern interface for selecting their tour.
 My website makes it very easy and fun for the customers for choosing their tours by providing a lot of features like - <br>
-customers are see the most popular places to visit with customers reviews, <br>
+customers can see the most popular places to visit with customers reviews, <br>
 there is a contact form so that they can reach out to company, <br>
 there is a chatbot for their help.</p>